dylan366/TALIT_Final_Project/Telecommunications/Radio/radio_4_my_own_radio.md

 10. Power the function generator with your battery or other power source.
 Again, check that the voltage is maximum 12V.
 From this point on, your setup will start radiating.
 <img src="images_tutorial\power_setup.jpg" width="200">

+## Connecting with your Radio Receiver
-11. Turn on your radio.
+1. Turn on your radio.
-12. Turn the radio to AM
+2. Turn the radio to AM
-13. Go a few meters away from electronics such as your laptop, phone, TV, lights and LED lights, light switches, etc...
+3. Go a few meters away from electronics such as your laptop, phone, TV, lights and LED lights, light switches, etc...
 These will otherwise interfere.
-14. Have your antenna maybe 20 or 30 centimeters away from the radio.
+4. Have your antenna maybe 20 or 30 centimeters away from the radio.
-15. Press down on the button without taking your finger off and slowly tune the radio in the range 1MHz to 1.3MHz until the static suddenly gets really loud.
+5. Press down on the button without taking your finger off and slowly tune the radio in the range 1MHz to 1.3MHz until the static suddenly gets really loud.
 Now you have found your signal.
-16. Take your finger off the button and press on it a few times to really make sure you've found your frequency.
+6. Take your finger off the button and press on it a few times to really make sure you've found your frequency.
 To confirm, you should be hearing the button clicks on the radio, or the static becoming louder with every press.
-17. If this is the case, take your antenna and kit away from the radio - constantly clicking on the button - until you can't hear the changes on the radio anymore.
+7. If this is the case, take your antenna and kit away from the radio - constantly clicking on the button - until you can't hear the changes on the radio anymore.
 This can be the case anywhere between a few centimeters to 3 or 4 meters.
-18. Great job!
+8. Great job!
 You have created your own radio system and can now send morse code wirelessly across a short distance!